-May 1, 1972 - Rosemary Dahlen interview with Buckminster Fuller.
-Fuller believe that global resources can support the entire population with higher standard of living, using current technology.
+May 1, 1972 - MPR’s Rosemary Dahlen reports on architect and futurist Buckminster Fuller, who delivered the keynote address for the University of Minnesota's Earth week 72’.
+Fuller believes that global resources can support the entire population with higher standard of living, using current technology.

 September 29, 1972 - Environmental bill of rights.
 Department of labor and industry.
 Pollution Control Agency Russell Doughty.
 Environmental bill of rights.
 Standards for the use of pesticides.
 Blackouts.
 Energy conservation.
 Reusable energy.

 October 3, 1972 - The Minnesota Airport Commission voted to request the federal aviation administration to grant the variants to the annual amount of money made available to the MAC for airport puposes.
 This variance would allow Device to skim off accidential spillage is proposed.
 Mr. Camphrey (sp?), breakage in underground line, jet fuel surfaced and wound up in the Mississippi river.
 This device would prevent that, according to Mr. Camphrey(sp?).

 October 3, 1972 - Corridor of open space is the plan for the acquisition of land.
 Ken Simons, Planning Coordinator for the Office of Open Space Planning, speaks about the 1972 acquisition of 3,000 acres of land to protect unique systems such as flood plains, ground water tables, recreation, aminities or pleasing vistas and to offset development.